Devonte Redmond

-Devonte Vincent Redmond (born 19 September 1996) is an English professional footballer who plays as a midfielder for United Arab Emirates club Gulf United.
+Devonte Vincent Redmond (born 19 September 1996) is an English professional footballer who plays as a midfielder.

 Redmond began his career with the academy of Manchester United, but left in 2018 without making an appearance.
 He made his professional debut while on loan at Scunthorpe United.
 After leaving United, he signed for Salford City, helping them achieve promotion to the English Football League for the first time in their history, before leaving for Wrexham, where he spent three years including a loan spell at Kidderminster Harriers.

 Club career

 Born in Manchester, Redmond formally signed for Manchester United in July 2013 from Fletcher Moss Rangers, although he had been associated with the club since the age of 8.
 During his time in the youth system at Old Trafford, he won the U21 Premier League twice and played in the UEFA Youth League.

 In July 2017, he joined League One side Scunthorpe United on a loan deal until January 2018.
 Redmond made his debut for Scunthorpe against Notts County in the EFL Cup on 8 August 2017, coming on for Sam Mantom in the 89th minute while the score was 3–3.
 He scored in the following penalty shoot-out which saw Scunthorpe win 6–5.
 He was recalled by Manchester United in January 2018.

-He was one of eight players released by Manchester United at the end of the 2017–18 season; He later said that he found out via Twitter.
+He was one of eight players released by Manchester United at the end of the 2017–18 season.
+He later said that he found out via Twitter.

 In June 2018, he went on trial with Shrewsbury Town.

 Salford City

 National League side Salford City signed Redmond on 31 January 2019.
 His first goal for the club came on 18 March, scoring the only goal in a 1–0 win against Aldershot Town, helping close the gap to league leaders Leyton Orient to four points.
 Overall, he started 11 of Salford's final 12 league fixtures as they reached the National League play-offs.

-On 11 May 2019, Salford defeated Fylde 3–0 in the play-off Final, with Redmond contributing heavily to the opening goal from Emmanuel Dieseruvwe; this marked the first time Salford had ever reached the Football League.
+On 11 May 2019, Salford defeated Fylde 3–0 in the play-off final, with Redmond contributing heavily to the opening goal from Emmanuel Dieseruvwe; this marked the first time Salford had ever reached the Football League.
 It was announced at the end of May that he had been offered a new deal by the club, but had decided to pursue his career elsewhere, and would leave the club at the end of June when his contract expired.